Skip to Content

 Plane

-Flying is popular between Sabah’s major cities (predominantly Kota Kinabalu, Sandakan, Tawau and Lahad).
+Flying is popular between Borneo’s major cities (predominantly Kota Kinabalu, Sandakan, and Kuching).
 There are also flights back to Peninsular Malaysia, particularly KL and Johor Bahru.

 Air Asia flight over Sandakan

 Consider the environmental impact of short flights before booking, but you can get good deals with AirAsia, Firefly or Malaysian Airlines between the cities.
-Factor in luggage costs and getting out to the airports but flying times between all the Sabah cities are never more than one hour, making it a good option if you’re short of time.
+Factor in luggage costs and getting out to the airports but flying times between all the cities in Borneo are relatively short, making it a good option if you’re short of time.

 Boat

-As a tourist, the main reason to use boats in Borneo will be to reach the nearby islands of Selingan Turtle Island from Sandakan, Tunku Abdul Rahman National Park from Kota Kinabalu, or for a Kinabatangan river safari.
+As a tourist, the main reason to use boats in Borneo will be to reach the nearby islands of Selingan Turtle Island from Sandakan, Tunku Abdul Rahman National Park from Kota Kinabalu, to reach Bako National Park just outside Kuching, or for a Kinabatangan river safari.

 speedboat leaving Selingan Island